 Forming an LLC anonymously keeps your identity and registered agent information unknown, you can avoid potential harassment from competitors, professional plaintiffs, salespeople, or anyone else interested in your business or with other negative motives.

-The easiest and most straightforward way to form an LLC by keeping your identity private, is to select the state that allows you to register your LLC anonymously.
-These States include;
+Not all states allow forming an LLC anonymously.
+However, there are some states that allow to create an anonymous LLC.
+And the easiest and most straightforward way to form an anonymous LLC while keeping your identity private is to select the relevant state that allows you to register your LLC anonymously.
+These States include:

 - New Mexico

-You can also create an LLC anonymously in other states; you need to follow a few extra steps, including;
+You can also create an LLC anonymously in other states using the 6 best LLC services online such as ZenBusiness or by doing it yourself (DIY method).
+In the DIY method, you need to follow a few extra steps, including;

 From the term anonymous, many people perceive a lot that actually has nothing to do with this business entity.
 Here are some generalized misconceptions attached to anonymous LLC;